BlockchainCommons/bc-dcbor-cli/README.md

 6548656c6c6f
 ```

-To avoid escaping no matter the complexity of the input, you can use a "here document" (a.k.a. "heredoc"):
+To avoid escaping no matter the complexity of the input, you can use a "here document" (a.k.a. "heredoc").
+This example is the same as the previous one, but it uses a heredoc to avoid escaping the double quotes:

 ```
 $ dcbor <<EOF
-{
-  "Hello": "World"
-}
+"Hello"
 EOF
-a16548656c6c6f65576f726c64
+6548656c6c6f
 ```

 ### Validate dCBOR and print it out as annotated CBOR diagnostic notation